 There’s no such thing as a perfect product and using the Realm Mobile Platform can possibly come with a couple of disadvantages as well.
 A well-designed and properly build Realm platform based mobile application should not differ much in its behaviour from a similar application running on dedicated backend, so all the downsides should not be noticeable from the user’s perspective, although they still exist in terms of business and development.

 First of all, it is fully mobile oriented and not meant for other purposes, at least in its current state.
-Basically it means that it would be very challenging to expand your application running the Realm Mobile Platform with a web based client.
+Basically, it means that it would be very challenging to expand your application running the Realm Mobile Platform with a web based client.
 A schema based design can be also too restrictive in some cases - for example when storing media content.
-In situations like these it’s worth to reach for a similar solution like Firebase or, most preferably, build a fully dedicated backend application.
+In situations like these, it’s worth to reach for a similar solution like Firebase or, most preferably, build a fully dedicated backend application.

 Secondly, if your organization doesn’t allow third party services to access its data it can be also really difficult to fit the Realm Mobile Platform into your requirements.
-Of course thanks to it’s self-hosted nature you are in control of the environment where the server-side application is hosted, but you don’t have control of the entire infrastructure.
+Of course, thanks to its self-hosted nature you are in control of the environment where the server-side application is hosted, but you don’t have control of the entire infrastructure.
 What’s happening under the hood of the server side application is still mostly up to the creator of the product.

-By using any out-of-the-box backend solution you can also experience problems in the future if you’d like to move your data to dedicated backend or a different provider, to the point that the process can be literally impossible.
-The mobile SDK is highly integrated with mobile application’s source code, to the point that relation between these two is nearly symbiotic.
-Making your application fully usable again after making such a switch would require the developers to write all the networking, synchronization or object mapping code - and being free from doing that in the first place is actually the greatest benefit for using external platform.
-It may sound like an unlikely option, and as we wish Realm all the best, nothing unfortunately lasts forever.
+By using any out-of-the-box backend solution you can also experience problems in the future if you’d like to move your data to a dedicated backend or different provider, to the point that the process can be literally impossible.
+The mobile SDK is highly integrated with mobile application’s source code, to the point that the relation between these two is nearly symbiotic.
+Making your application fully usable again after making such a switch would require the developers to write all the networking, synchronization or object mapping code - and being free from doing that in the first place is actually the greatest benefit for using the external platform.
+It may sound like an unlikely option, and as we wish Realm all the best, nothing, unfortunately, lasts forever.
 Facebook’s decision to shut down their similar service, Parse, was also completely unexpected and came as a shock in the mobile development industry.